THIS DATE IN HISTORY: June 14

 Linden scores a power-play goal at 4:50 of the third period to make it a one-goal game again, but goalie Mike Richter excels and the Rangers hold on until Craig MacTavish, one of seven former Edmonton Oilers brought in by general manager Neil Smith to instill a winning atmosphere, wins a final faceoff to trigger one of the biggest celebrations in New York sports history.

 It's the fourth Stanley Cup championship for the Rangers, but their first since 1940.
-It's also the first time they've won it at the Garden.
+It's also the first time since entering the NHL in 1926 that they've won it at the Garden.

 1993: The Florida Panthers officially receive their membership in the NHL.
-The franchise is based in Miami.
+The franchise will be based in Miami.

 2006: Fernando Pisani becomes the first player to score a shorthanded overtime goal in the Final, giving the Edmonton Oilers a 4-3 victory against the Carolina Hurricanes in Game 5 at RBC Center.
 With defenseman Steve Staios off for tripping, Pisani beats Cam Ward at 3:31 to cut the Hurricanes' lead in the best-of-7 series to 3-2.
 Pisani also scores 16 seconds into game, joining Sid Smith of the Toronto Maple Leafs (Game 1 in 1951, against the Montreal Canadiens) as the only players to score a first-minute goal and an overtime goal in the same Final game.